Skip to content

 type: "nmdc:DataObject"

-Legacy metaproteomics omics objects look like this:
+Legacy metaproteomics objects look like this:

 id: "emsl:404590"